franzageek/wmi/README.md

   **Stage 0**: it is the first stage, when you first run WMI from the USB.
 It prepares the disk using DiskPart, applies the Windows Image using DISM, creates the boot files using BCDBOOT on the boot partition, imports the necessaries hives to the Registry to enable essetial features.

   **Stage 1**: it is the second stage.
-Stage 1 needs to run from the CMD prompt that appears after the first restart, by the C:\ drive.
-This time, type "C:\wmi.bat" to start WMI.
-After you run it, WinDeploy sets up services, drivers and resources, and after its completion, you can create your user account.
+WMI will automatically run from the CMD prompt that appears after the first restart.
+WinDeploy sets up services, drivers and resources, and after its completion, you can create your user account.
 After that, the necessaries Registry keys get created and Stage 1 ends.

   **Stage 2**: it is the last stage.
-It begins after the second reboot.
-This time you don't have to run WMI from the CMD because it is silently acting in background.
+It begins after Stage 1.
 It starts Local Session Manager, Windows Modules Installer and sets up your PC with TrustedInstaller.
 When it's done, you should see the desktop, and the installation is complete.
-To end completely the Stage 2, you need to run the last time WMI from an elevate CMD, by typing again "c:\wmi.bat".
-This time, WMI will delete temporary files and itself from the C:\ drive, allowing you to use Windows as you ever did!

   ## Support
   WMI works with **multiple Windows versions**: